Social

 Responsible Materials Sourcing

 The second key step in our program is regularly reviewing and approving the standards for certification that we use to determine human rights and conflict minerals risks further upstream in our supply chain.
-Given the number of standards available, this step is critical in our ability to identify and apply standards that focus on the potential risks and impacts most salient to the mineral and materials that go into developing our products.

 Supplier Diversity